code-and-effect/effective_postmark/README.md

 # Effective Postmark

-A mailer concern to capture `Postmark::InvalidRecipientError` and mark users as bounced.
+A mailer concern to capture `Postmark::InactiveRecipientError` and mark users as bounced.

 Uses the postmark API to resubscribe users.